Rosemoe/sora-editor/README.md

 [![](https://jitpack.io/v/Rosemoe/CodeEditor.svg)](https://jitpack.io/#Rosemoe/CodeEditor)
 A cool and optimized code editor on Android platform with good performance and nice features.
 [中文版README请点这里](/README_zh.md)
-**This project is paused due to school, next major update can probably be delayed to January,2021**

 ***Work In Progress*** This project is still developing slowly.
 Bugs may be inside.
 It is **not** recommended to use this project for production use.